AloBot-TW/alobot_esp32/README.md

 The source code is the firmware of AloBot.

-Note that the MCU of AloBot is ESP32 C3.
+Note that the MCU of AloBot is "ESP32 C3" and Arduino Version is "2.3.2"

 Refer to the following link for the build environment: